abdodeve/angular8-starter-trending/README.md

 - Bootstrap4/MDBootstrap/jQuery/FontAwesome integrated

-What you can do with this repo :
+What you can do with this repo:
 - As starter project.
 - Hackathon project.
 - For SPA application that consume some rest api for quick demo.